muxinc/mux-php/docs/Api/URLSigningKeysApi.md

 Create a URL signing key

+This route is now deprecated, please use the `Signing Keys` API.
 Creates a new signing key pair.
 When creating a new signing key, the API will generate a 2048-bit RSA key-pair and return the private key and a generated key-id; the public key will be stored at Mux to validate signed tokens.
+Note: Any new access tokens authenticating this route will be required to have `System` level permissions.

 ### Example